 Huff suddenly realized that his knowledge of his great uncle was restricted to a few family anecdotes, an incomplete genealogical entry, a handful of photographs and the portfolio of sketches.

-Huff's adventure would take him to a country cemetery in Pennsylvania, across Europe and finally to Memphis, Tennessee and the Art Museum of the University of Memphis.
-AMUM has organized three exhibitions of Samuel H. Crone's work: A Return to Memphis: The Art of Samuel Hester Crone, 1997; Samuel H. Crone: The Working Process of a 19th Century Painter, 2001; and Samuel H. Crone: Answers and Questions, 2005.
+Huff's adventure took him to a country cemetery in Pennsylvania, across Europe and finally to Memphis, Tennessee and the Art Museum of the University of Memphis.
+AMUM has organized four exhibitions of Samuel H. Crone's work: A Return to Memphis: The Art of Samuel Hester Crone, 1997; Samuel H. Crone: The Working Process of a 19th Century Painter, 2001; Samuel H. Crone: Answers and Questions, 2005; and Sketching Europe: A Tour Through the Eyes of Memphian Samuel H. Crone.
 "Thus began an itinerary whose course was hazy, but objective clear: to bring to Samuel Hester Crone a measure of recognition in the annals of American art," writes Huff in an article about his family member.
 "Suddenly, the lack of a substantial record of the artist's background, its revelatory context of place and time, was threatening my hope for Uncle (Great Uncle, to me) Sam's overdue recognition.
 I soon turned that distress, however, into the adventure of an open-ended search."